remotion-dev/remotion/packages/docs/docs/contributing/presentation.md

     "types": "./dist/presentations/yourPresentation.d.ts"
     },
   },
 "typesVersions": {
   ">=1.0": {
     "yourPresentation": [
       "dist/presentations/yourPresentation.d.ts"
       ],
     },
   }
 ```

-Make sure to rebuild `remotion/packages/transitions` so your transition gets usable in your remotion repository.
+Make sure to `pnpm build` in `remotion/packages/transitions` so your transition gets usable in your remotion repository.

 <Step>5</Step> Write a documentation for your presentation.
-Have a lookat the presentations linked in the <a href="/docs/transitions/presentations">presentation</a> docs for reference.
+Have a look at the presentations linked in the <a href="/docs/transitions/presentations">presentation</a> docs for reference.
 The documentation should consist of the following parts:

-- A short description of what your presentation does.
+- A `short description` of what your presentation does.
-- A demo of your presentation.
-For instructions, have a look at the [contributing to the documentation](/docs/contributing/docs#demos) page, or have a look at the source code of other presentation documentations ([presentationType].mdx files).
+- A `demo` of your presentation.
+For instructions, have a look at the `demo` paragraph in the [contributing to the documentation](/docs/contributing/docs#demos) page, or have a look at the source code of other presentation documentations ([presentationType].mdx files).
-- An example code snippet showing how to use your presentation .
-See the [type safe snippets](/docs/contributing/docs#type-safe-snippets) docs for instructions on how to create typesafe code snippets.
+- An `example code snippet` showing how to use your presentation .
+See the [type safe snippets](/docs/contributing/docs#type-safe-snippets) docs for instructions on typesafe code snippets.
 - The API of your presentation

 &nbsp;&nbsp;&nbsp;&nbsp; For more help on how to write a documentation, see the [contributing to the documentation](/docs/contributing/docs) page.